Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Glucocorticoids

 Designed to stop inflammation.
-The duration of admission and dosage is determined by the doctor, depending on the current condition of the patient:
+The duration of administration and dosage is determined by the doctor, depending on the current condition of the patient:

 • Prednisolone.